KutalVolkan/Real-Estate-Price-Prediction-Project/README.md

 - matplotlib
 - sklearn

-### Note: Feature Engineering and Model Building code should be uploaded until 1.March 2021
+### Note: Feature Engineering and Model Building code will be uploaded until 1.March 2021